Open-Systems-Pharmacology/Dabigatran-Model/Evaluation/Input/Content/Section2.3_Model_Parameters_and_Assumptions.md

 ### Absorption <a id="model-parameters-and-assumptions-absorption"></a>

 The model parameters `Specific intestinal permeability` and `Specific organ permeability` were set to calculated for all three compounds in the model.
 Instead, `Lipophilicity` was optimized to best match clinical data (see Section 2.3.4).
-Parameter optimizations were informed by clinical dabigatran etexilate, dabigatran and total dabigatran (sum of dabigatran + dabigatran glucuronide) plasma concentration data.
+Parameter optimizations of logP values (iv first, then oral) were informed by clinical dabigatran etexilate, dabigatran and total dabigatran (sum of dabigatran + dabigatran glucuronide) plasma concentration data.
+Parameter optimization of Pgp kcat value was informed by addition of the Rifampicin-Dabigatran Pgp-induction DDI study data.

-The dissolution of capsules was implemented via an empirical Weibull function with the Weibull parameters from the original model by Moj et al..
+The dissolution of capsules was implemented via an empirical Weibull function using the Weibull parameters from the original model by [Moj et al. 2019](#main-references).

 ### Distribution <a id="model-parameters-and-assumptions-distribution"></a>